poleaxe0224/STRAIN-Game-Design-Document/README.md

 **Critique Response**: *Why not just stealth and do nothing?*
 **Answer**: **Entropy & Scarcity.**

 1.  **Entropy**: The "Strain" virus grows faster if you remain static (Stagnation).
-Movement flushes the system.
-2.  **The Hunter**: "Cleaner" units with flamethrowers sweep the map.
-They cannot be saved; they must be run from.
-They force the player forward into the path of regular police.
+2.  **The Hunter**: "Cleaner" units with flamethrowers sweep the map. **They can be saved**, but their heavy armor and aggressive tactics make incapacitating them extremely risky.
+Usually, they force the player forward into the path of regular police.
-3.  **Resource Drain**: You have limited Antivirals.
+3.  **Resource Drain**: You have limited **Stabilizers**.
 Every second spent waiting is a second closer to Overload.
 You must push aggressively to find the exit.

 ---